 If it helps, prop your head up with a pillow when lying down.
 After the 24 hours have passed, rinse out your mouth for four to five days (especially after meals!).
 Swelling may occur during recovery.
 Get a cold ice pack and place it on face, switching between 15 minutes on and 15 minutes away from face.
 You may brush and floss other teeth as usual but do not clean the teeth next to where the tooth was removed.

 Remember to follow up with your dentist and bring up any issues or concerns.

 A simple wisdom tooth extraction can cost anywhere between $75 to $200 for a single tooth or $300 to $800 for all four wisdom teeth.
 Should you need to remove an impacted tooth, it can cost anywhere between $225 to $600 due to a more involved procedure.
 Choosing a general anesthesia can also add another $250 to $800 to the total price tag for the procedure.

 Dental insurance has been known to cover up to half of a wisdom tooth removal if it is considered medically necessary.
 Coverage varies by the insurer and policy, so check in advance before your extraction procedure.

-If you have any questions about tooth extractions in San Juan Capistrano, California, or if you want to schedule an appointment with Dr. Mojgan Niktash, our experienced dentist, please contact Paradise Dental Practice at 949-481-2121.
+If you have any questions about tooth extractions in San Juan Capistrano, California, or if you want to schedule an appointment with Dr. Mojgan Niktash and Dr. Abrak Etemad, our experienced dentists, please contact Paradise Dental Practice at 949-481-2121.